1jour1vin

 Atlantique

-Most of the wine production in the Bordeaux region is designated as appellations d’origine contrôlée (AOCs).
-As part of the establishment of production regions and the definition of a classification system for wines produced in large wine-growing areas, the Atlantic regional wines have emerged and now form the foundation of this new classification system.
+Most of the wine production in the Bordeaux region is designated as Appellation d’Origine Contrôlée (AOC).
+As part of the establishment of production basins and the definition of a segmentation system for wines produced in large wine-growing regions, the “Vins de Pays de l’Atlantique” have emerged and now form the foundation of this new segmentation.
 The first harvest took place in 2006.

-There are three main types of soil that are highly suitable for vineyards: brown clay-limestone soils on a limestone substrate; leached Boulbène soils (sandy loam) formed from deposits of wind-blown silt overlying the “sands, clays, and gravels of the Périgord,” and alluvial soils composed of gravel, clay, sand, and silt in varying proportions corresponding to the ancient and recent terraces of the rivers.
+There are three main types of soil that are highly suitable for vineyards: brown clay-limestone soils on a limestone substrate; leached boulbène soils (sandy loam) formed from deposits of wind-blown silt overlying the “sands, clays, and gravels of the Périgord,” and alluvial soils composed of gravel, clay, sand, and silt in varying proportions, corresponding to the ancient and recent terraces of rivers and streams.

-The “Atlantique” PGI is available in all three wine types, with red wines accounting for 50% of the total, and white and rosé wines each making up 25%.
-The grape varieties used are primarily traditional Southwest French varieties, represented—for red and rosé wines—by Merlot N, Cabernet Sauvignon N, Cabernet Franc N, and Cot N; and for white wines, by Sauvignon B, Sémillon B, and Ugni Blanc B. Producers are free to plant grape varieties from other vineyards, allowing for adaptation and qualitative improvement of production, as well as the production of wines from grape varieties with names easily recognizable by consumers.
+The “Atlantique” PGI includes all three wine types, with red wines making up 50% of the total, and white and rosé wines in equal proportions (25% each).
+The grape varieties used are primarily the traditional varieties of the southwest, represented—for red and rosé wines—by Merlot N, Cabernet Sauvignon N, Cabernet Franc N, and Cot N; and for white wines, Sauvignon B, Sémillon B, and Ugni Blanc B. Producers are free to plant grape varieties from other vineyards, allowing for adaptation and improvements in quality, as well as the production of single-varietal wines with names that are easily recognizable to consumers.

 The wines produced are smooth, fruity, and aromatic.
 Production of the “Atlantique” PGI averaged 25,000 hectoliters per year during its first four years of production.